 Analysis: More study is necessary to determine what an appropriate "baseline" or "target" number should be, although the District currently maintains a Capital Improvement Plan that shows \$80 million over 10 years for pipeline replacement and rehabilitation alone.
-Annual capital expenditures have been on track to achieve this goal.
-A total of \$19.6 million has been spent during the past 5 years on capital equipment and projects.
+Annual capital expenditures have been low, due to pandemic shutdowns since 2020.
+The District plans on increasing capital expenditures in the next few years to complete projects carried over during this slowdown.
+A total of \$36.7 million has been spent during the past 5 years on capital equipment and projects.